OCFL/extensions/docs/0012-hash-and-no-prefix-id-n-tuple-storage-layout.md

 If a delimiter occurs at the end of the OCFL object identifier, that occurrence of a delimiter is ignored and the last previous one, if present, is used.

+If an array of delimiters is used, there is no precedence of the delimiters; however, the final occurrence of any delimiter in the array identifies the end of the prefix.

 | Object ID | Delimiter | Object id with prefix removed |
 | --- | --- | --- |
 | abcd | ["d"] | abcd |